Measuring quality in software development - a comprehensive guide

 But metrics alone are not enough.
 Clear communication and buy-in from the entire team are essential.
 After all, software quality is not the responsibility of a single individual—it's a collective effort that requires collaboration and alignment.

-By fostering an environment of open communication and transparency, teams can ensure that everyone understands the importance of software quality measurement and is committed to the process.
-This means setting clear expectations, providing ongoing training and support, and celebrating successes together.
 A witchhunt is not the way to go!
 People scared of being punished will be trying to hide their shortcomings instead of bringing them to light.
 When team members understand the rationale behind these processes and see the value they bring to the project, they are more likely to actively participate and contribute.

 Metrics for code quality in software development